shekharbiswas/CFD_Simulation/README.md

 - **Boost returns** in flat or sideways markets
 - **Diversify smarter**, not just broader

-By combining academic finance with applied simulations, this project aims to bridge theory and practice for today's market environment.
+By combining real-world finance logic with simulation-based experimentation, this project bridges the gap between traditional portfolio construction and modern R&D for dynamic market environments.